JosephMacula/umn_bootcamp_capstone_project/NASA_data/README.md

 6. download_directory: this should be the directory where you want your files to be downloaded into.
 This directory needs to exist and the path should be an absolute path, entered as a string.
 For example, '/Users/josephmacula/the_rest_of_the_path'
 7. file_name: you really should set this to something!
 If not, the downloaded file will have the default name, which is a string of gibberish.
               The name can be whatever string you want, but it needs to be a string.

+*for the get_city_bounds function:*

+1. city_name: enter the name of the city as a string.
+I assume that Google assumes the American English name for the city of interest (e.g., if you want data on Cologne, Germany, enter 'Cologne', not 'Köln')

+2. api_key: this should be your API key for GoogleMaps' geocode API

+3. region: this should be the two-letter ISO code for the city's country (e.g., if city_name is 'Cologne', region should be 'DE')